callumcurtis/beeline-interpreter/README.txt

 Beeline Interpreter

+NOTE: this project was selected and completed by Callum Curtis in satisfaction of requirements for SENG 475: Advanced Programming Techniques for Robust Efficient Computing at the University of Victoria during summer 2023.
+Many of the design and documentation decisions in this project were selected with this specific context in mind.
+This project counted for 20% of the overall course grade.
+This project was one of six projects selected to serve as examples for future students in the course.

 This repository contains the Beeline interpreter, an application that accepts Beeline source code from standard input and executes the program according to the well-defined grammar of the Beeline programming language.